whisthq/STUN-server/README.md

 The code is in C and runs on Linux Ubuntu 18.04.

 Fractal hole punching server(s) are all hosted on AWS Lightsail with Ubuntu 18.04.

+Currently there are 1 hole punching servers:
+- Fractal-HolePunchServer-1: 52.86.203.149